-I was flipping through one of the many holiday catalogues that clog up my mailbox this time of year and gawked at page after page displaying enormous, scrumptious buffets of extravagant dishes, candy dishes, boxed chocolates, all adorned in bright colors of cheer and joy.
+I was flipping through one of the many holiday catalogues that clog up my mailbox this time of year and gawked at page after page displaying enormous, scrumptious buffets of extravagantly plated food, candy dishes, boxed chocolates, all adorned in bright colors of cheer and joy.

 As I started to get all warm and fuzzy inside, a thought crossed my mind, “What if I couldn’t eat this stuff?”

-Millions of people can’t and there are billions who truly shouldn’t eat this stuff (including me).
-Whether it’s high blood pressure, diabetes, cancer, inflammatory diseases, high cholesterol, digestive disorders, obesity, and much more, many people get through a holiday season eating their “joy” and severely exacerbating their health issues.
+Millions of people can’t and there are billions of us who truly shouldn’t eat this stuff.
+Whether it’s high blood pressure, diabetes, cancer, inflammatory diseases, high cholesterol, digestive disorders, obesity, and much more, many of us get through a holiday season eating our “joy” and severely exacerbating our health issues.

 If you’re a client on a NuSpecies rebuilding program, you probably have a list of foods you cannot eat or a list of foods you should be eating that definitely won’t be found marketed in any of these holiday catalogues.

 So...what do you do?

 Cognitive dissonance is “the anxiety that results from simultaneously holding contradictory or otherwise incompatible attitudes, beliefs, or the like.”

 You may have gotten through many previous holidays telling yourself, “I can’t eat these foods, they’re bad for me, but it’s just for the holiday season and then I’ll straighten out in the new year.”

 You accept that these foods aren’t going to have a positive impact on your body and at the same time convince yourself that because it’s temporary, it won’t matter.